 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: There have been controversies about the existence of a true liver stem cell population.
-Nevertheless, more evidence start to show that the existence of cellular plasticity in the liver plays a role in liver regeneration.
-This minireview highlights the recent findings about the plasticity of the liver epithelium.
+Core tip: There have been controversies regarding the existence of a true liver stem cell population.
+Nevertheless, more evidence is beginning to reveal that cellular plasticity in the liver plays a role in liver regeneration.
+This mini-review highlights recent findings about plasticity in the liver epithelium.

 Tsuchiya A, Lu WY.
-Liver stem cells: the plasticity of the liver epithelium.
+Liver stem cells: Plasticity of the liver epithelium.
 World J Gastroenterol 2019; In press

 INTRODUCTION

-The liver is the largest internal organ in human with exceptional regenerating capacity.
-The liver epithelium mainly consists of hepatocytes and cholangiocytes, with 70%-85% of the liver consists of hepatocytes.
-Hepatocytes have the main functions of: drug metabolism, protein synthesis, and bile secretion.
-The biliary tree, which is a three-dimensional branching structure lined by cholangiocytes to form tubular networks to transport bile for storage in the gall bladder or to the duodenum for the breakdown of fats.
-The liver is relatively quiescent compared to other epithelial organs such as the skin and the intestines, with minimal hepatocyte proliferation during homeostasis[1,2].
+The liver is the largest internal organ in humans, and has exceptional regenerating capacity.
+The liver epithelium mainly consists of hepatocytes and cholangiocytes, with 70%-85% of the liver consisting of hepatocytes.
+Hepatocytes function in drug metabolism, protein synthesis and bile secretion.
+The biliary tree is a three-dimensional branching structure lined by cholangiocytes to form tubular networks.
+These networks transport bile for storage in the gall bladder, or to the duodenum for the breakdown of fats.
+The liver is relatively quiescent compared to other epithelial organs such as the skin and intestines, with minimal hepatocyte proliferation during homeostasis[1,2].
 The average lifespan of a hepatocyte ranges from 200-400 d[3].
-It is believed that the liver has a ‘’two-tiered’’ regeneration system which hepatocytes proliferate and regenerate the liver upon acute liver damage, and the liver progenitors or oval cells orchestrate the regeneration process during chronic liver injury when hepatocyte proliferation is impaired[4].
-Recent advances in lineage tracing and imaging techniques have provided new perspectives to the original ‘’two-tiered’’ idea.
-This review will focus on recent advances in stem cell biology and tissue repair to highlights the plasticity of the liver epithelium during regeneration.
+It is believed that the liver has a ‘’two-tiered’’ regeneration system, where hepatocytes proliferate and regenerate the liver upon acute liver damage, and the liver progenitors or oval cells orchestrate the regeneration process during chronic liver injury when hepatocyte proliferation is impaired[4].
+Recent advances in lineage-tracing and imaging techniques have provided new perspectives in addition to the original ‘’two-tiered’’ idea.
+This review will focus on recent advances in stem cell biology and tissue repair to highlight the plasticity of the liver epithelium during regeneration.

 Regenerative potential of cholangiocytes

-The existence and the regenerative potential of hepatic progenitor cells (HPC) or oval cells have been debatable.
-HPC are subpopulation of cells in the liver characterised by their oval shape and high nucleus to cytoplasm ratio when hepatocyte proliferation is inhibited[5].
-Expansion of HPC was observed in rat models of chronic liver injury in which hepatocyte proliferation is inhibited by the administration of 2-acetylaminofluorene (2-AAF) in addition to hepatic injury such as carbon tetrachloride (CCl4) or partial hepatectomy (PHH)[6,7].
-Besides the rat studies, HPC activation is also observed in mouse studies and human chronic liver disease[8-11].
-In particular, the presence and contribution of a facultative liver stem cell population in human liver regeneration are highlighted by studies showing shared mitochondrial DNA mutations between HPC and the regenerative nodules in cirrhotic patients suggesting their common origin[12,13].
+The existence and the regenerative potential of hepatic progenitor cells (HPCs) or oval cells have been debatable.
+HPCs are a subpopulation of cells in the liver characterised by their oval shape and high nucleus to cytoplasm ratio when hepatocyte proliferation is inhibited[5].
+Expansion of HPCs was observed in rat models of chronic liver injury in which hepatocyte proliferation is inhibited by the administration of 2-acetylaminofluorene (2-AAF).
+This was also observed upon hepatic injury such as carbon tetrachloride (CCl4) or partial hepatectomy (PHH)[6,7].
+In addition to rat studies, HPC activation was also observed in mouse studies and human chronic liver disease[8-11].
+In particular, the presence and contribution of a facultative liver stem cell population in human liver regeneration are highlighted by studies showing shared mitochondrial DNA mutations between HPC and the regenerative nodules in cirrhotic patients, suggesting their common origin[12,13].